shawnysz/shawnysz.github.io/index.md

 ---
 layout: page
-title: about
+title:
 ---
-I'm shawn zhou, living in New York City.
+Hey, I'm Shawn Zhou, living in New York City.

+This is my personal website for me to keep my thoughts along my life journey.

-I spend most of my time with artists, architects, designers, entrepreneurs and different people on creating better spaces for people to live, work and relax.
+During work time, I spend most of my time with artists, architects, designers, entrepreneurs and different people on creating better spaces for people to live, work and relax.
+But, I don't want to label myself using some titles, me is just being me.

-I enjoy reading, watching movies, listening to music, hanging out with friends, and endlessly talking about crazy ideas. also i love watching [sports](https://www.shawnyzhou.com/sports). sometimes i drink some good wines or whiskeys (but majorly burgundy red/white )
+I enjoy reading, watching movies, listening to music, hanging out with friends, and talking about crazy ideas.

+I love watches, I love [sports](https://www.shawnyzhou.com/sports), also, I drink some good wines with my friends sometimes.

 On a random Sunday, you may see me walking in the city, or playing basketball, or playing video games at my office.

-if you are interested, check out some [projects](https://shawnyzhou.com/projects) I'm working on;
+If you are interested, check out some [projects](https://shawnyzhou.com/projects) I'm working on;

-and, a short [microblog](https://public.me/shawn) for some quick takes and random bits;

-and, my [instagram](https://instagram.com/shawnyzhou), i only post stories, sometimes very frequently ;)
+And, check out my [instagram](https://instagram.com/shawnyzhou), I post stories, sometimes very frequently ;)